 Key component — trust

 This can happen on both sides.
 The producer can for example be involved in side-selling or a deviation of inputs.
-The buyer deliver inputs late or delay payments.
-Therefore contract farming business models need to be well planned and well managed.
+The buyer delivers inputs late or delays payments.
+Contract Farming business models therefore need to be well planned and well managed.